marbatlle/marbatlle.github.io/content/home/accomplishments.md

 - certificate_url: http://cv.uoc.edu/tren/trenacc/web/GAT_EXP.PLANDOCENTE?any_academico=20202&cod_asignatura=M0.153&idioma=CAS&pagina=PD_PREV_PORTAL&cache=S
   date_end: "2020-06-2"
   date_start: "2020-02-01"
-  description: 5 ECTS university course from the MSc in Bioinformatics and Biostatistics.
-This course introduces the student to the management and use of the R programming language at a beginner and intermediate level.
+  description: """5 ECTS university course from the MSc in Bioinformatics and Biostatistics.
+This course introduces the student to the management and use of the R programming language at a beginner and intermediate level."""
   organization: Universitat Oberta de Catalunya
   organization_url: https://www.uoc.edu/portal/en/index.html
   title: 'Data Analysis with R'